General anaesthetics are medications used to cause a loss of consciousness so

 - a serious allergic reaction to the anaesthetic (anaphylaxis)

-Complications are more likely if:
+Complications are more likely to occur if you:

-- you have any other illnesses
+- have any other illnesses

-- you are overweight
+- are overweight

-Your anaesthetist will discuss the risks with you before your surgery.
-You may be advised to stop smoking, or to lose weight, if doing so could reduce your risk of developing complications.
+Your anaesthetist will discuss the risks with you before your operation.
+You may be advised to stop smoking or lose weight, if doing so would reduce your risk of developing complications.